timabell/0x5.uk/content/blog/2023-06-01-text-based-tools-the-ultimate-format-for-everything.md

 [Chris Bimpson posted "Automating Architecture Diagrams"](https://christopher-bimson.github.io/2025/05/automating-architecture-diagrams/) which provides a great example of using this in practice, though there are many ways to use this tooling.

+#### LikeC4

+[LikeC4](https://likec4.dev/) is a text based diagram tool that produces an interactive static website with interactive diagrams, multiple views etc. Very good for documenting complicated existing architecture and being able to have a single source of truth viewable at multiple levels of abstraction and angles.

 ### Documenting things in markdown

 - It's pretty common in developer land to write docs for things in a markdown `README.md` file (for example the [gitopolis readme](https://github.com/rustworkshop/gitopolis/blob/main/README.md))